Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 Creighton vs. NC State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 6 seed Creighton Bluejays (21-12) and the No. 11 seed NC State Wolf Pack (23-10) will meet in the first round of the NCAA Tournament on Friday at 4:00 PM.
+The No. 6 seed Creighton Bluejays (21-12) and the No. 11 seed NC State Wolfpack (23-10) will meet in the opening round of the NCAA Tournament on Friday at 3:56 PM.
 The matchup airs on TNT.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Creighton vs. NC State matchup.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Creighton vs. NC State matchup in this article.

 Creighton vs. NC State Game Info